B1uExD/Spring-boot-demo-Project/README.md

 # Spring-boot-demo-Project
-A simple Spring Boot web application for creating, updating, deleting records
+A simple Spring Boot web application for creating, updating, deleting records using MySQL Database